 - Ice on your heat pump

 An icy heat pump or leaky ductwork will require the assistance of an HVAC technician.
-Ductwork is hard to reach since it’s found behind walls and multiple issues can cause your heat pump to freeze up.
+Ductwork is hard to reach since it’s placed behind walls and numerous issues can cause your heat pump to freeze up.

 Estimated Repair Costs

 These repair costs are estimates.
-Your total cost may vary based on your heat pump brand, model and the magnitude of the concern.
+Your total cost may vary based on your heat pump brand, model and the extent of the issue.

 - Replace reversing valve: $200–$600